MapleWorld/iChat/WorkInProgress.md

 ## Release & Iteration Planning ##
 User stories that we are planning to implement for our first release:
  * As a Consumer, I would like to create an account and log in.
  * As a Consumer, I would like to browse all topics within a broad category.
  * As a Producer, I would like to create threads and have them associated with topics of my choosing.
  * As a Producer, I would like to create new topics if necessary to match the content of my threads.

 The User Stories  that we are planning to implement in the first iteration are:
  * As a Consumer, I would like to create an account and log in.
  * As a Producer, I would like to create threads and have them associated with topics of my choosing.

-3 User Stories that we decided to exclude from our first release:
+3 user stories that we decided to exclude from our first release:
   * Social One component
   * Administrator component
   * As a Consumer, I would like to save my preferences about topics that I like, and have them available when I log in.

-        ** All these components and user stories would requires additional tables in the database, and logic to maintain the features.
+All these components and user stories would requires additional tables in the database, and logic to maintain the features.
 Furthermore, these features would go beyond the features required for the MVP.